uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 1. **You already have the key:** The key is passed by the data holder to the data requestor by a separate channel.
 For example, to empower access to non-public data by the legitimate purchaser of the goods, the key could be located inside the packaging of the product.
 2. **You have a right to the key:** The key is made available to any data requestor that can prove their authorised role to the data holder via an authentication mechanism such as [DID Authentication](https://w3c-ccg.github.io/vp-request-spec/#did-authentication).

 Each uniquely identified item will have a unique encryption key.
-Therefore the keys provided by either of the above methods is usable only to decrypt the data about a single facility/product/item.
+Therefore the keys provided by either of the above methods is usable only to decrypt the data about a single item.
+Similarly, for confidential data about products or facilities each will have it's own unique encryption key.

 Shared secrets and DID Authentication can be used in conjunction - for example a data holder may allow anonymous users to read non-public data with just a secret but may require both the secret (to prove item ownership) and DID Authentication (to confirm identity or role of the data requestor) to update item data.